+The test area is structured as four sequential tests with inherent dependencies between each test in the test area.
 The test area evaluates the ability of the SUT to establish connectivity between Virtual Machines using an appropriate route target configuration, reconfigure the route targets to remove connectivity between the VMs, then reestablish connectivity by re-association.